bitmakerla/estela/README.md

 - API: Implements a REST API built with the Django REST framework toolkit, which exposes several endpoints to manage projects, spiders, and jobs.
 It uses Celery for task processing and takes care of deploying your Scrapy projects, among other things.
-- Kafka Queueing: A high-throughput, low-latency platform that controls real-time data feeds in a producer-consumer architecture.
+- Queuing: A high-throughput, low-latency platform that controls real-time data feeds in a producer-consumer architecture.
 In this module, you will find a Kafka consumer and the configuration to set up the Kafka cluster used to collect and transport the information from the spiders into a database.
 - Web: A front-end project implemented with React Framework (with Ant Design) and Typescript.
 This module implements a